ayr-ton/awesome-geek-podcasts/README.md

 ## In Finnish

-* [Frontend Friday](http://frontendfriday.fi/) – A podcast and meeting about HTML, the Web, and related topics.
-From Oulu, Finland.
 * [Webbidevaus.fi](https://webbidevaus.fi/) - Weekly podcast about web-development.
 Hosted by Antti Mattila and Riku Rouvila.

 ## In Japanese